 The Montgomery GI Bill - Active Duty (Chapter 30) is an education benefit that provides up to 36 months of full-time payments to eligible veterans for approved College, Business, Technical or Vocational Courses, Correspondence Courses, Apprenticeship/Job Training and Flight Training.
 Generally, benefits are payable for 10 years following your release from active duty.
 To apply for benefits online, please use the Department of Veterans Affairs VONAPP site, completing form 22-1990.

 Vocational Rehabilitation and Employment (Chapter 31)

-The Vocational Rehabilitation and Employment (VR&E) program, sometimes referred as the Chapter 31 program, is administered by a different department of VA than regular education benefits.
-The goal of VR&E Chapter 31 is to assist the service-disabled veteran to prepare for, obtain, and maintain suitable employment.
+The Vocational Rehabilitation and Employment (VR&E) program, also referred as the Chapter 31 program, is administered by a different department of VA than regular education benefits.
+The goal of VR&E Chapter 31 is to assist a service-disabled veteran to prepare for, obtain, and maintain suitable employment.
 For those veterans who are severely disabled and that gainful employment is not an option, VR&E offers services to improve their ability to live as independently as possible.
 To apply for these benefits contact the Vocational Rehabilitation Specialist at the Wichita VA Regional Office.

 Chapter 33 Post-9/11

-Transfer of Chapter 33 Post-9/11
+Chapter 33 Post-9/11 Transfer of Entitlement (TOE)

 Reserve Educational Assistance Program (Chapter 1607)

 Survivors' and Dependents' Educational Assistance Program (Chapter 35)